Tumu Crisis: Ming counterattack

 The army departed from Beijing on 4 August and headed towards the Juyong Pass.
 The objective was to make a swift and brief march westward, passing through Xuanfu and reaching Datong.
 The plan was to conduct a rapid campaign in the steppe and then return to Beijing via the southern route.
 This route was chosen to avoid excessive destruction in the region along the Beijing–Xuanfu–Datong road, as the army would be passing through it twice.
 The return journey would take them through Yuzhou and the Zijing Pass.

 From the very beginning, chaos and disarray plagued the army.
 The soldiers trudged on through relentless heavy rain.
 After seven days, they finally reached Xuanfu, but only after being delayed by a storm.
 Despite pleas from many to turn back, both in Xuanfu and earlier in Juyong Pass, Wang Zhen urged them to press on.
 By 12 August, some officials were already discussing the possibility of assassinating Wang Zhen and bringing the Emperor back, but they lacked the courage to follow through with their plan.

 On 16 August, the army arrived at the corpse-strewn battlefield of Yanghe.
 Two days later, on 18 August, the Emperor reached Datong.
 During the journey, more soldiers died from starvation due to poor supplies than from skirmishes with the enemy.
 Upon reaching Datong, Wang Zhen received reports from local commanders and information from nearby border garrisons, which convinced him that continuing the campaign into the steppe would be dangerous.
-As a result, the expedition was declared victorious and the army turned back on 20 August.
+The expedition was declared victorious and the army turned back on 20 August.
 The discipline of the army had already begun to deteriorate.
 Wang Zhen was also concerned about the impact of the army's passage on his hometown in Yuzhou (present-day Yu County, Hebei), so he insisted on returning the same way they had come.

 On 27 August, the returning troops arrived in Xuanfu.
 Just three days later, the Mongols launched an attack on the Ming army's rear in Xuanfu, resulting in its destruction.
-The Mongols then proceeded to Yao'er Gorge, where they ambushed and destroyed a newly formed rear guard of 40,000 cavalry under the command of General Zhu Yong.
+The Mongols then proceeded to Yao'er Gorge, where they ambushed and destroyed a newly formed rear guard of 40,000 cavalry under the command of Zhu Yong.
 The following day, 31 August, the Ming army set up camp at the Tumu post station.
 Despite suggestions from ministers, Wang Zhen refused to seek refuge in the nearby walled city of Huailai, which was only 10.5 km away.
 Wang Zhen's reluctance was due to his desire to keep his baggage with him.
 The army faced a lack of water in Tumu, leaving the men and horses thirsty.